Cloud Gateway Ultra vs Cloud Gateway Max (2026): Which Should You Buy?

 | Network only (no cameras) | UCG-Ultra | $129 |

 UI Care extended warranty: For business deployments where downtime is costly, Ubiquiti's UI Care 5-Year Coverage is worth adding at purchase.
-It costs $25 for the UCG-Ultra and $59 for the UCG-Max, and includes priority pre-shipment replacement before inspection — a practical advantage over standard return-and-wait warranty processes on critical network hardware.
+UI Care costs $25 for the UCG-Ultra.
+For the UCG-Max, current five-year coverage costs $39 for the no-storage model and $59 for the 512GB configuration.
+Coverage includes priority pre-shipment replacement before inspection — a practical advantage over standard return-and-wait warranty processes on critical network hardware.

 Which Should You Buy?